LucasRouckhout/LucasRouckhout/README.md

 * Serverless computing
 * Linux
 * Networking
-* Cloud computing (AWS, Google Cloud, and Digital Ocean, and Azure if I have to)
+* Cloud computing (AWS mostly but have worked with all the big vendors)

 I have worked with these technologies as well:
 * GraphQL